geermank/dots-loading/README.md

 ### Adding the loading programmatically

-The `DotLoading` class has a Builder class that lets you create an instance of this view.
+The `DotLoadingView` class has a Builder class that lets you create an instance of this view.
 Here you have an example of how to use it:
 ```
 val loading = DotLoading.Builder(requireContext())
     .setLoadingType(DotLoadingTypes.LINEAR)